franzbu/EnhancedSpaces.spoon/README.md

 ### Manual Resizing

-Similar to manual moving, manual resizing of windows can be initiated by positioning the cursor in virtually any area of the window.
-Be aware, though, that windows of certain applications can behave in a stuttering and sluggish way when being resized.
+Similar to manual moving, manual resizing of windows can be initiated by positioning the cursor in any area of a window.
+Be aware, though, that windows of certain applications can behave in a sluggish way when being resized.

 In order to enable manual resizing, add the following to your `init.lua`: